© 2005 – 2018

 Jim Anderson, who lived at a farmhouse in sight of where Buck’s body was found, told the Courier he was called to the scene Friday and asked if the creek had been flooded recently.

 “I think they were wondering if she had washed down the creek,” Anderson said.

 Two deputies were stationed at the scene on Saturday, stopping cars and recording names and license plate numbers of passing motorists.

 On Sunday, August 13, the Black Hawk County Sheriff’s Office announced it was handling the case as a homicide, but did not identify any suspects or a motive.

 Officials said Buck did not have a permanent address, but was from the Waterloo area.
 She had worked as a nurse’s aid and later worked at Ravenwood Health Care Center, but recently had been attending school to become a radio announcer.

-Three days before Buck’s body was discovered, the body of 24-year-old Connie Jo Choate Bodensteiner of Des Moines was found in a basement storage unit in a Des Moines south side apartment.
+Three days before finding Buck’s body, officials found the body of 24-year-old Connie Jo Choate Bodensteiner, Des Moines, in the basement storage unit of a Des Moines south side apartment.
 Bodensteiner had been strangled.
 Both women had records of prostitution and at one time had worked for Greg Peterson, a “John” who operated a prostitution service out of his Urbandale, Iowa, mobile home.